AdamKong/testIdeaAndGradle/README.md

 # testSomething
-this is for integration with Gradle and Jenkins
+this is for testing something